ShanaSkydancer/Terminal_Talk/README.md

 1. Fork and clone the repository from Github

-2. Go to the folder on your computer/laptop that you've just cloned and run `npm install`
+2. Go to the root folder on your computer/laptop that you've just cloned, and run `npm install`
 	* This is going to download all the dependencies that you'll need because they were listed in the projects package.json file.

 3. Now you can run `npm run terminal_talk` to start the app in the terminal.